Cognitive Psychology MCQs 30 Questions Online Test

 - d) Coordinating motor functions

-What is the Stroop effect an example of?
+What is the Stroop effect an example of?- a) Visual perception

 - b) Cognitive interference